25 Famous Landmarks in Massachusetts to Visit

 Native American Wetu Houses, a 17th-century English Colony, and a replica of the Mayflower Ship are within the museum's grounds.
 Historical actors display what life was like back then and provide historical facts and information to visitors.

-☂️ Join a tour to see the Plimoth Patuxet Museums
+☂️ Explore the Plimoth Patuxet Museums on a tour

 Ralph Waldo Emerson House